 - Additional playtime

-Quick tip: It’s best to start small with less services and lower fees.
-You don’t want to be inundated with business you can’t handle or drive potential customers away with high prices.
+A quick tip: It's best to start small with fewer services and lower fees.
+You don't want to be inundated with the business you can't handle or drive potential customers away with high prices.

 We've looked at some great leashes, dog walking supplies, and travel bowls recently.
 If you're interested in providing these products, you can check our Dog Products News section for pet merchants or our How-Tos for more advice on dog supplies.
 Here are some of the recent stories from TopDogTips:

 - You could get pet products, like leashes and bowls, customized for your business from PrideBites

 - Stop leash pulling with the Pullnomor or the Freedom No-Pull Harness

 - Walk two dogs at once with the Dual Doggie